mui/material-ui/docs/data/material/getting-started/templates/templates.md

 <!-- #default-branch-switch -->

+Our curated collection of Material UI templates includes dashboards, sign-in and sign-up pages, a blog, a checkout flow, and more.

 The templates can be combined with one of the [example projects](https://github.com/mui/material-ui/tree/master/examples) to form a complete starter.

 Sections of each layout are clearly defined either by comments or use of separate files,